The Importance of Having an Epic Business Logo

 What Do You Need to Know?

 Now, do you have to break out the ole’ hammer and chisel to get started on that epic logo of yours?
 Ehhh, maybe not.
 What you SHOULD do though, is start researching and define your audience.
 You want to have a solid idea of exactly what is “attractive” to your audience.
-Do some research on the tastes and interests of your audience that way you can create a logo that is appealing to them.
+Do some research on the tastes and interests of your audience that way you can create representation of your business that is appealing to them.

 Remember: Your logo is the first thing people will see, it reflects your company and its entire being.
-It’s important to keep things simple when designing your logo, but also, pay good attention to any negative space and composition.
+It’s important to keep things simple when designing it, but also, pay good attention to any negative space and composition.
 Use that space to your advantage.

 Colors!
 They evoke certain feelings and emotions in people and this should be considered when designing your logo.
 That being said, create a couple of compositional alternative logos.
 Think about a colored version, even black and white; your logo should work either way.
 Just be sure to remain consistent and proportional at all times.

-Okay, now last but not least, get some feedback on your logo.
-You can go to co-workers, close friends and family to get honest feedback on what you got.
-Getting another point-of-view on your creation can help to strengthen your logo design, as they may notice something you hadn’t before.
-Don’t “get married” to a specific logo design, always be open to changes (as there will be) and keep pushing until you come up with “The One”!
+Okay, now last but not least, get some feedback.
+You can go to co-workers, close friends, and family to get honest feedback on what you have.
+Getting another point-of-view on your creation can help to strengthen your design, as they may notice something you hadn’t before.
+You shouldn’t “get married” to a specific logo design.
+Always be open to changes (as there will be), and keep pushing until you come up with “The One”!

 We Will Help!

 So, let’s put a face to that name of yours!
-The Bluestone team knows all about logo design and we are excited to meet with you.
-All you have to do is shoot us an email at email@example.com or give us a ring at 615-209-9680 and together, we’ll take your business on the adventure of a lifetime!
+Our designers know all about logo design and are excited to meet with you.
+All you have to do is shoot us an email at firstname.lastname@example.org or give us a ring at 615-209-9680.
+Together, we can create a logo that both you and your customers will love.